Casement Fellowship in Human Rights

 All applicants who are selected to go forward to second stage will be required to sit an IELTS exam, unless they are already in possession of an IELTS certificate that is less than 12 months old at the time of application which shows the applicant has achieved the necessary score for the course they intend to apply to.
 Early preparation for the IELTS exam is strongly advised, even for native English speakers.

 Masters programmes at Irish higher education institutes in the areas of Law, Human Rights and Governance.
-A directory listing all eligible courses will be made available when the next round of applications open in October 2019.

 Candidates will need to have achieved the necessary educational standard to be accepted onto a Masters course in a Higher Education Institute in Ireland.
 In addition, there are a number of essential requirements to be eligible to apply for this scholarship.